 The state’s business schools also offer highly specialized “green business” bachelor’s and MBA degrees.
 Students in these programs earn dual degrees in business and environmental economics, which prepares them to develop innovative business models that keep Rhode Island’s most pressing environmental concerns in mind.

 Just because small businesses flourish in Rhode Island’s economy does not mean that big businesses don’t.
 Seven Fortune 500 companies – the companies with the highest amount of revenue throughout the country—have their headquarters in Rhode Island.

 This includes household name, CVS Health, which is based in Woonsocket.
 In 2014, CVS earned $139,367 million in revenue, earning it the number 10 spot on Fortune 500’s list of top 500 businesses in the nation.

 Other top Fortune 500 companies in Rhode Island include Textron, the aerospace and defense provider in Providence; United Natural foods in Providence; FM Global, the property insurance corporation in Johnston; Hasbro, the sporting goods company in Pawtucket; and more.

 Rhode Island’s Most Innovative and Fast-Growing Companies

-Rhode Island’s leading, most innovative, and fastest-growing companies in terms of revenue between 2010 and 2013 were small businesses.
-These small business were in the retail, energy, security, and technology industries, and included:
+Rhode Island’s leading, most innovative, and fastest-growing companies for the three-year period preceeding 2016 that made the Inc.com top 500 list were small businesses.
+These small business were in the human resources, education, and technology industries, and included: